AgainBot/Project2-ContinuousControl/README.md

 ### Result

-The model solved the problem with around 500 episodes.
+The trained agent is able to solve the problem in slightly more than 100 episodes.

 ![dqn-scores](results/ddpg_scores.png)